Jenson66/Poisoning-Attack-on-FL/README.md

 # README

-### This is an anonymous repository for the paper "FLED: Fine-Grained Poisoning Attacks for Accurate Sub-Optimal Traps".
-We have provided a simple demonstration of FLED on the CIFAR10 dataset.

-### It aims to launch precise model poisoning attacks (MPAs) in federated learning.
-The main data directory shall be as follows:
+### We have provided a simple demonstration of F-FMPA (free to migrate it to other FL scenarios).
+It aims to launch precise model poisoning attacks (MPAs) in federated learning.

 #### Test: